voxel51/fiftyone/docs/source/cli/index.rst

       -p PORT, --port PORT  the port number to use
-      -r, --remote          whether to launch a remote App session -a, --desktop         whether to launch a desktop App instance
+      -r, --remote          whether to launch a remote App session -a, --desktop         whether to launch a desktop App instance -w WAIT, --wait WAIT  the number of seconds to wait for a new App connection before returning if all connections are lost.
+If negative, the session will serve forever, regardless of connections

 **Examples**